-- (1) Expressed as a percentage of the original principal balance of the loans. - (2) Unobservable inputs were weighted by relative fair value.
+(1) Expressed as a percentage of the original principal balance of the loans.

 Discount rates-The discount rates are rates of return used to discount future expected cash flows to arrive at a present value, which represents the fair value.
 The discount rates used for the projected net cash flows are the Company's estimates of the rates of return that market participants would require when investing in these financial instruments with cash flows dependent on credit quality of the related loan.
 A risk premium component is implicitly included in the discount rates to reflect the amount of compensation market participants require due to the uncertainty inherent in the instruments' cash flows resulting from risks such as credit and liquidity.